revisit-studies/reVISit-studies.github.io/tutorials.md

 ```
 After this, add “basic-questionnaire-study” into the “configsList” list in the same file.
 It does not matter where "basic-questionnaire-study" appears in the configs list.
 Because the configs list is ordered, however, placing "basic-questionnaire-study" at the bottom of the list will mean that the study will show up at the bottom of the list of studies in the UI.

-Now, if you start the server (using `yarn serve` as described in the Installation section), you'll be able to navigate to "http://localhost:8080/" and view your study in the list of studies.
+Now, if you start the server (using `yarn serve` as described in the <a href="#installation">Installation</a> section), you'll be able to navigate to "http://localhost:8080/" and view your study in the list of studies.
 Alternatively, you can navigate to "http://localhost:8080/basic-questionnaire-study" to enter the study directly.

 ## Adding custom HTML to your Study

 Now, we will take the study we just created and add another component based on a user-created HTML file.
 This allows for some additional customization of the component.

 The HTML code below uses the extensive D3.js library.
 It renders a simple, horizontal bar chart.
-Copy and paste this HTML into a document called “bar-chart.html” in the “basic-questionnaire-study” directory.
+Copy and paste this HTML into a document called “bar-chart.html” in the “basic-questionnaire-study/assets” directory.

 ``` HTML
 <!DOCTYPE html>